Welasco/AzureSentinelSyslog/README.md

 Syslog messages can be saved in a file or forwarded to any other system.
 Using the configuration file you can define where the data should be saved or forwarded using Syslog facilities and severity.

-In the following example we are logging anything (expcept mail, authpriv or cron) of level (severity) info or higher to /var/log/messages:
+In the following example we will log all (except mail, authpriv or cron) messages with a severity of info or higher to /var/log/messages:

 ```
 *.info;mail.none;authpriv.none;cron.none                /var/log/messages